gabepublic/git-playground/README.md

 - As indicated above, the "change_001" brach can be purged, after pull request -> merge to main.
   If not ourged, from GD when go back to the "change_001" branch, there is an option to "Preview Pull Request"; in this case the pull request from "main" to merge into "change_001" branch; sort of the opposite of the above pull request.

+## Misc change to rollback

+- this changes is to be rolled back.